containers/buildah/docs/buildah-commit.md

 Writes a new image using the specified container's read-write layer and if it is based on an image, the layers of that image.
 If *image* does not begin with a registry name component, `localhost` will be added to the name.
 If *image* is not provided, the image will have no name.
+When an image has no name, the `buildah images` command will display `<none>` in the REPOSITORY and TAG columns.

 ## RETURN VALUE
 The image ID of the image that was created.
 On error, 1 is returned and errno is returned.